 Another popular choice for emitters when using a rain barrel is the adjustable flow emitter/bubbler.
 These use more water and are even less uniform than the Flag Emitters, but they are particularly good for watering pots of various sizes as you can adjust the flow needed for each pot.

 Use 1/2″ tube if you can and keep the drip tube lengths short.
-Smaller diameter tubes (especially 1/4″ tube!) and longer tube lengths both increase the amount of water pressure needed and lower the water uniformity between plants.
-To put it another way; if you use long, small tubes the plants on the end of the tube closest to the rain barrel may drown from too much water while the plants at the far end of the tube may not get any water at all.
+Smaller diameter tubes (especially 1/4″ tube!) and longer tube lengths both restrict the water flow and lower the water uniformity between plants.
+To put it another way; if you use long, small tubes the plants closest to the rain barrel may drown from too much water, while the plants at the far end of the tube may not get any water at all.

 Gravity fed drip systems from rain barrels are going to have less uniform water distribution.
 That’s just the way it is, with minimal water pressure it is very hard hydraulically to maintain uniformity.
-To make the best out of a bad situation you use larger diameter tubes and keep the barrel as close as possible to the plants so the tubes are not too long, as described above.
-If that isn’t for you, then the alternative is to use a small pump to create more water pressure.
+To make the best out of a bad situation you use larger diameter tubes and keep the barrel as close as possible to the plants so the tubes are not too long.
+If that won’t work for you, then the alternative is to use a small pump to create more water pressure.
 Most people just elect to be content with the low uniformity.

-Consider Using a Pump for your Rain Barrel!
-The best way to automate a rain barrel irrigation system may be by not using a valve at all!
+The best way to automate a rain barrel irrigation system may be to not using a valve at all!
 Consider using a small pump placed on your rain barrel outlet hose.
-Most irrigation systems do not work very efficiently at the low water pressures typical of rain barrel systems.
-Thus a pump is often the best solution as it may provide the added benefit of more water pressure.
+A pump is often the best solution as it may provide the added benefit of more water pressure.
 But it’s not cheap to add a pump.
-If your #1 concern is low cost and you don’t care about things like water uniformity between plants, skip down to the section on Motorized Rain Barrel Valves!

 Selecting and Installing a Rain Barrel Pump